Wonicon/naivecc/README.md

 Some significant limitations are shown below:

-1. No scope, all names should be distinguished;
 1. No declaration, all functions should be defined before called;
 1. No global variables (parsed but cannot generate code);
-1. No struct (parsed but cannot generate code);
 1. No preprocessor;
 1. Basic type only consists of int (float is parsed but cannot generate code);
 1. All local variables should be defined at the beginning of a function.